sathukorale/libDatabaseHelper/README.md

   public int OtherField2; // A normal integer field
 }
 ```
-You can create the corresponding table with
+You can create the above table using the following lines.
+However the lines below, should come before any code that deals with the table or the class _TableName_.

 ```cs
 var dbFile = Environment.GetFolderPath(Environment.SpecialFolder.ApplicationData) + "\\libDBHelderSampleFolder1\\SampleDatabase1.sdf";